6 Best Cities to Visit in Ireland

 St. George’s Market

-To really get a feel for Belfast, you must visit St. George’s Market which is the largest outdoor market in Northern Ireland.
-At the market, you can sample some of Belfast’s best delicacies and get to know local people.
+To really get a feel for Belfast’s culture, you must visit St. George’s Market.
+It is the largest outdoor market in Northern Ireland and a delight to wander around.
+At St. George’s Market, visitors can sample some of Belfast’s best delicacies and learn more about the people who call the city home.

-There is a huge variety of stalls to check out from fresh fruit and vegs, arts and crafts, gifts, vintage artefacts and more.
-The market offers a great atmosphere, the perfect place to wander around and have a coffee.
+There is a massive variety of stalls to check out at the market, including ones selling fresh fruit and vegetables, arts and crafts, gifts, vintage artefacts, and more!
+The market has a great atmosphere that welcomes all who visit.
+It is the perfect place to stroll around, have a snack or coffee, and experience the culture of Belfast.

 5. Westport

-Next on our list of the best cities to visit in Ireland is the gorgeous city of Westport located in County Mayo.
-The city is colourful, lively, and romantic and stands out on its own when compared to the bigger cities.
+Next on our list of the best cities to visit in Ireland is the gorgeous city of Westport, located in County Mayo.
+Westport is a colourful, lively, romantic city that draws in locals and tourists.
+Although it isn’t as big as some other cities on our list, Westport’s charm is unmissable.

 Westport House and Garden

-This is one of those fun attractions found in Westport, where young and old will have a fun-filled time.
-At adventure island, you can try out a variety of exciting water activities including sea safari boat rides, surfing and kayaking.
+Adventure Island is one of the most fun attractions to visit in Westport.
+It is a family-friendly location where children and adults will have an unforgettable experience.
+At Adventure Island, guests can try out a plethora of exciting water activities, including sea safari boat rides, surfing, and kayaking.

-On land, activities include horse riding, bike hire, mountain trekking and archery tag.
-At adventure island, it’s all about trying something new and stepping outside your comfort zone.
-It’s something different to do instead of visiting the usual tourist attractions in Westport.
+On land, the activities at Adventure Island include horseback riding, biking, mountain trekking, and archery tag.
+The park is about trying something new and stepping outside your comfort zone.
+For anyone looking for a unique experience, visiting Adventure Island is an excellent break from visiting the usual tourist attractions in Westport.

 Croagh Patrick

-This is one of Ireland’s most holy mountains that is known for its link to Saint Patrick.
-Legends say that Saint Patrick climbed the top of the mountain and fasted there for 40 days.
+Croagh Patrick is one of Ireland’s most holy mountains; it is known for its link to Saint Patrick.
+Legends say that Saint Patrick climbed to the top of the mountain and fasted there for 40 days.

-The top of the mountain stands at 764 metres high and the route is about 7km long.
-Along the route, there are many great viewing points that help break up your time.
-It’s lovely to just stop and appreciate the beauty, you’ll see views out to Clew Bay and more.
+The top of the mountain stands at 764 metres high, and the route to the summit is about 7 kilometres long.
+Along the hiking path, many great viewing points provide scenic vistas of the Irish countryside.
+It is lovely to stop and appreciate the beauty on your way, with views spanning all the way out to Clew Bay.

 6. Kilkenny

-Located between Dublin and Cork, on our list of the best cities in Ireland is the beautiful medieval city of Kilkenny.
-Its also referred to as Ireland’s Ancient East, a place that is filled with legends and stories.
+The final entry on our list of the 6 best cities to visit in Ireland is Kilkenny.
+Kilkenny is a beautiful medieval city located between Dublin and Cork.
+The city is also called Ireland’s Ancient East and is known as a place filled with legends and stories.
 Kilkenny is brimming with culture, attractions and fun everywhere you turn.

-Kilkenny is up there in our minds as one of the best cities in Ireland ever!
-You’ll find the best storytellers located here.
-The place treasures its past and keeps a strong connection, especially with its medieval history.
+Many Irish people believe that Kilkenny is one of the best cities in Ireland ever!
+Its history and culture are palpable, and the country’s best storytellers are located here.
+Kilkenny treasures its past and keeps a strong connection with it, especially its medieval history.

 Kilkenny Castle

-One of Kilkenny’s best attractions is the alluring 12th-century Kilkenny Castle that dramatically dominates the city.
-The castle offers a stunning blend of architectural styles and its long-established rose garden with 20 hectares of beautiful grounds to walk through.
+One of Kilkenny’s most popular attractions is the alluring 12th-century Kilkenny Castle, which dramatically dominates the city.
+The castle offers a stunning blend of architectural styles, and its long-established rose garden has 20 hectares of beautiful grounds to walk through.

 Medieval Mile Museum

-The Medieval Mile Museum brings to life the fascinating medieval history of Kilkenny that is located in a 13th-century church.
-The museum is home to Kilkenny’s Civic treasures that showcase the Ossory High Crosses and amazing stone-carved tombs.
-Incredible 800 years of history are on offer within the museum.
+The Medieval Mile Museum brings to life the fascinating medieval history of Kilkenny.
+The museum is located in a 13th-century church, adding to its allure.
+The museum is home to Kilkenny’s civic treasures, including exhibits showcasing Ossory High Crosses and impressive stone-carved tombs.
+An incredible 800 years of history are on display within the museum.

 The Salt Yard